Ilham Tohti

 Freelance:

-Uighur writer, blogger, and scholar Ilham Tohti is serving a life sentence on charges of separatism.
-Urumqi police arrested Tohti, founder of the Uighur news website Uighurbiz, in January 2014, and held him in pretrial detention for eight months before sentencing him to life imprisonment.
+Uyghur writer, blogger, and scholar Ilham Tohti is serving a life sentence on charges of separatism.
+Police in Urumqi, the capital of the Xinjiang Uyghur Autonomous Region, arrested Tohti, founder of the Uyghur news website Uyghurbiz, in January 2014, and held him in pretrial detention for eight months before sentencing him to life imprisonment.

 Several foreign governments and human rights organizations protested the sentence.
 The European Union released a statement condemning the life sentence as unjustified.
 Then-U.S. Secretary of State John Kerry said the U.S. was concerned by the sentencing and called on Chinese authorities to release him, along with seven of his students.